Showing Love and Improving Mental Health

 Finding support through online therapy

-Research has found that online therapy is just as effective in the long term as in-person treatment for a range of conditions and concerns.
-You can get the same high-quality care through an online provider that you would by going to a physical office.
+Research has found that online therapy may be just as effective in the long term as in-person treatment for a range of conditions and concerns.
+The most important thing that impacts the effectiveness of therapy may be your relationship with your therapist.
+With this in mind, you can get the same high-quality, dynamic mental health care through an online provider that you would by going to a physical office.

 Takeaway